 They co-curated ӨМƏ exhibition and co-organized public program at nGbK Berlin which was dealing with imperial and colonial past and present of Soviet Union and Russia.

 FULL CV ON REQUEST

-I am intrigued by the multiplicity of realities and I believe that the personal and the political, as well as personal and collective, are inherently intertwined.
-In my works I try to find gaps that demonstrate that a multiplicity of perceptions, experiences and memories can not only coexist, but also be a tool to demythologize manipulative narratives purporting to lead toward “unity" under nationalist umbrella.
+Intrigued by the multiplicity of realities, I believe the personal and political, as well as personal and collective, are inherently intertwined.
+In my works, I seek out gaps demonstrating that diverse perceptions, experiences, and memories can coexist and serve as a tool to demythologize manipulative narratives pushing for "unity" under a nationalist/imperial umbrella.